timklapdor/csulx/_pages/e-IWP.md

 **Online mentoring** - Online mentoring and professional networking can be important ways of engaging students with professions and professionals.

-**Connections to practice sites** - With the increasing availability of video conference technology the potential to establish video connections to sites of practice either as part of synchronous teaching or as video recordings supporting asynchronous learning is becoming increasingly feasible.
+**Connections to practice sites** - With the increasing availability of video conference technology the potential to establish video connections to sites of practice either as part of synchronous teaching or as video recordings supporting asynchronous learning is becoming increasingly feasible. -->

 ### References

 <div class="apa-ref" markdown="1">

 Braunstein, L. A, Takei, H., Wang, F., &  Loken, M. K. (2011).
 Benefits of cooperative and work-integrated education for employers.
-In R. K. Coll & K. E. Zegwaard (Eds.),* International handbook for cooperative and work-integrated education: International perspectives of theory, research and practice* (pp. 277-286).
+In R. K. Coll & K. E. Zegwaard (Eds.), *International handbook for cooperative and work-integrated education: International perspectives of theory, research and practice* (pp. 277-286).
 Lowell, MA: World Association for Cooperative Education.

 Coates, H. (2005).
 The value of student engagement for higher education quality assurance. *Quality in Higher Education, 11*(1), 25-36. [doi:10.1080/13538320500074915](http://dx.doi.org/10.1080/13538320500074915)